notlath/Guitara-Scheduling-System/royal-care-frontend/README.md

 - **Concise:** Keep all text as brief as possible while maintaining clarity.
 Remove unnecessary words and redundancy.
 - **Action-Oriented:** Button and link texts should clearly state the action.
 - **Helpful Error Messages:** Guide the user to resolve issues, not just state the problem.
-- **Empathetic:** Acknowledge user frustration in error/success messages when appropriate.

 ### 2. Capitalization & Formatting